isc-projects/kea/doc/guide/api.rst

    }

-The command will return a result of 3 (empty) if the client class doesn't exist.
-If the client class exists, the retured result is 0 if the deletion was successful and the result is 1 if the deletion is unsuccessful.
+The command will return a result of 3 (empty) if the client class does not exist.
+If the client class exists, the returned result is 0 if the deletion was successful and the result is 1 if the deletion is unsuccessful.